dennisja/mtn-momo/README.md

     console.log({ isActive }); // boolean, true when active, false otherwise
     ```

+  - ##### Request to pay delivery notification

+    This operation is used to send additional Notification to an End User. and is fully documented [here](https://momodeveloper.mtn.com/docs/services/remittance/operations/RequesttoPayDeliveryNotification?)

+    > This was tested to work properly with the collection API but fails with the disbursement am remittance API.
+The cause is unknown even though the documentation for all products is uniform and we generate the method with the same function in the codebase.

+    ```ts
+    // send additional notification to end user const { notificationMessage } =
+      await remittanceAPI.requestToPayDeliveryNotification({
+        referenceId, // the reference id of the transaction
+        notificationMessage: 'Hello Momo', // custom message you want to send });
+    ```

 - #### **Disbursement API**

   - ##### Create disbursement API